 Radiomaster makes a wireless trainer dongle: https://oscarliang.com/radiomaster-wt01/

-Unlike your video system, you don’t need to worry about managing the radio frequency of your radio when flying with others.
-This is because the radio automatically manages the frequency for you.
+Unlike your video system, you don’t need to worry about managing the channel of your radio when flying with others.
+This is because your radio automatically manages the channel for you.
 After you’ve bound your radio receiver with the transmitter, the transmitter will only communicate with that specific receiver.
-This means that other pilots won’t be able to interfere with your signal.
+This means that other pilots in the air usually don’t interfere with your radio link.
 Additionally, the radio signal will hop across different frequencies within the 2.4 GHz band to ensure a strong and uninterrupted connection between the transmitter and receiver.
 This makes flying with a radio transmitter a stress-free experience!

 Edit History